arungudelli/python.shiksha/content/en/tips/copy-a-file-in-python.md

 ## Using the `os` module

-`os` module is one of the most useful module in python when it comes to working with core operating system features and thus we can use it's method to copy contents from one file to other.
+`os` module is one of the most useful module in Python when it comes to working with core operating system features and thus we can use it's method to copy contents from one file to other.

 However, this module and methods are **platform specific** and thus we will learn separate methods for both the platforms i.e., Unix and Windows.